mbuczko/revolt/README.md

                  info
                  clean))
 ```
 Alright, so we know already how tasks work.
-We know they modify and pass down a context in a composition chain, and they accept an argument which gets merged into their base configuration.
+We know they modify and pass down a context in a composition chain, and they accept an argument which can be merged into their base configuration.
 Now, how can we get these tasks into our hands?

 Well, quite easy.
 As you remember tasks are denoted by qualified keywords, like `:revolt.task/capsule`.
 All we need is now to _require-a-task_ :